PATIENT GUIDE

 Getting Used to Your Denture

-New dentures often feel bulky or awkward at first—this is completely normal.
-Expect a 2 to 4-week adjustment period as your mouth and muscles adapt to your new smile.
+New dentures often feel bulky or awkward at first — this is completely normal.
+Expect a 2 to 4-week adjustment period as your mouth and muscles adapt.

 Speaking with Dentures

-Difficulty speaking—especially with “S” and “F” sounds—is very common at first.
-Don’t worry!
+Difficulty speaking — especially with “S” and “F” sounds — is very common at first.
 Your tongue, cheeks, and lips need time to adjust.

 • Reading aloud daily